The Pulse of K-Entertainment

 #The Rose#Woosung#Blue Moon#ROSETOPIA#Korean rock

-The Rose is taking a temporary break after its next album and 10th-anniversary tour, according to the band's Instagram statement as reported by Soompi on April 12.
-The post frames the pause as "not as an ending" but as time to "breathe," grow individually, and return with more to give.
+The Rose is taking a temporary break after its next album and 10th-anniversary tour, according to the band's own Instagram statement on April 12.
+The band’s statement frames the pause as "not as an ending" but as time to "breathe," grow individually, and return with more to give, while the group’s own rollout also mapped out the next steps on its official channels.
 That wording matters because it pushes back against the immediate disbandment panic that usually follows any K-pop or Korean band hiatus headline.
 It also arrives with concrete rollout details, not vague someday plans.
-Soompi reported that The Rose will release the single "Blue Moon" on April 13, then move into a new album titled ROSE and a 2026 tour called ROSETOPIA, which is set to begin on June 5.
+According to the band’s April 12 Instagram statement, The Rose will release the single "Blue Moon" on April 13, then move into a new album titled ROSE and a 2026 tour called ROSETOPIA, which is set to begin on June 5.
 In other words, the group is not fading out.
 It is trying to close one chapter properly before letting each member build the next one.

 The Rose temporary break is being framed as a reset after the tour